 Flower-framed Crucifixion icon

 This project may look complicated, but it is actually pretty simple.
 The flower-making is done in batches and if you make large flowers, then you don’t need to make that many.
-They are taped on the frame using Scotch tape (or glue dots if you have them), so there is no need to wait for any glue to dry – and there is also no mess!
+They are attached to the frame using tape (double-sided works best), so there is no need to wait for any glue to dry – and there is also no mess!

 You will need:

-- A printout of the Crucifixion icon from our printable packet above
+- A printout of the Crucifixion icon from our Holy Week crafting printable packet

-- A large piece of poster board or cardboard (a leftover cardboard box piece can be used too)
+- A large piece of poster board or cardboard (a cardboard box piece works fine)

 - Tissue paper (or even paper napkins if tissue paper is unavailable) to make the flowers

 Make the flower petal circles

 Start with a full sheet of tissue paper.
 You can stack a few sheets of tissue paper together to make more flowers at the same time.
 First fold the paper in half.
 Then fold in half again.